×

 Brown basmati rice to serve (see below for cooking instructions)

-1. Pour the 165 ml tin of coconut milk, 165 ml of fish stock or water and 1-2 tbsp of the curry paste into a heavy bottomed saucepan.
-Whisk well with a fork to amalgamate, and add the fish sauce, lemongrass, lime leaves and turmeric.
-Stir and bring to the boil, then add the butternut squash/pumpkin pieces.
+1. Pour the 165 ml tin of coconut milk, 165 ml of fish stock or water, and 1-2 tbsp of the curry paste into a heavy-bottomed saucepan.
+Whisk well with a fork to amalgamate, and add the fish sauce, lemongrass, lime leaves, and turmeric.
+Stir and bring to a boil, then add the butternut squash/pumpkin pieces.
 Cook on a fast simmer until the pumpkin is tender but not mushy, about 15 minutes, although different sorts of pumpkins can vary enormously in the amount of time they take to cook; some squash can take as little as 5 minutes.

 2. To the robustly simmering pan, add the pak choi if using, tamping down with a spoon.
 Cover and cook until slightly wilted.
 Then add the salmon and, if using, the prawns.
 If you are using pre-steamed broccoli or green beans instead of pak choi, add these now.
 When the salmon is cooked and the pak choi (if using) is wilted, squeeze in the juice of ½ the lime, adding the juice of the remaining half if you feel it needs it.